ArshRai17/cool-anemone/content/posts/buying-darjeeling-tea-from-teabox-vahdam-capitaltea.md

 ## Vahdam Teas

 Vahdam Teas is a Noida-based retailer and exporter of fine teas.
-I started buying from them this year (2021).
+I started buying from them this year.
 My experience has been good so far, other than the import tax that I had to pay, which they resolved quickly.

 #### Website